zef/ATLAS-iOS/index.md

   - Do you have any specific questions about how to proceed?
   - Has your app idea and plan changed?
 How?
   - What have been the most challenging aspects so far?
+- Add the GitHub Issue URL to [your config file](repo_requirements.html) and to the canvas assignment.
+  - config file format: `project-check-in-1: GITHUB_ISSUE_URL`

 <hr />
 ## 12 — UI Critique